What is Cannabis?

 In Australia, cannabis is also known as grass, pot, dope, weed, joints, mull, hydro, yarndi, ganja, bud, or green.

 Cannabis is derived from the plant Cannabis sativa.
 The main active ingredient responsible for the ‘high’ produced by cannabis is called delta-9-tetrahydrocannabinol or THC.

 - Cannabis herb (also known as marijuana) - the dried flowering tops/buds and leaves of the cannabis plant.

-- Cannabis resin (also known as hashish) - the resin (a secreted gum) of the cannabis plant.
+- Cannabis resin (also known as hashish) - the resin of the cannabis plant.